Useless007/rachai-homework/README.md

 # rachai-homework
-This is the best stupid homework ever
+This is my personal homework